Personal Journey and Motivation

 What part of your work at FPC makes you feel most proud or fulfilled?

-One of the most satisfying moments is reviewing shop drawings and then, months later, standing on site watching everything fit perfectly during installation.
+One of the most satisfying moments is seeing decisions made during design translate cleanly into construction – standing on site months later, watching everything fit during installation.

 If someone were considering joining FPC, what would you want them to know?